Norovirus - hospital

 - Always clean and disinfect surfaces patients have touched using a bleach-based cleaner.

 - Limit moving patients to other areas of the hospital.

-- Keep patient belongings in special bags and throw away any disposable items.
+- Keep patient's belongings in special bags and throw away any disposable items.

-Anyone who visits a patient who has an isolation sign outside their door should stop at the nurses' station before entering the patient's room.
+Anyone visiting a patient who has an isolation sign outside their door should stop at the nurses' station before entering the patient's room.

 Dolin R, Treanor JJ.
 Noroviruses and sapoviruses (caliciviruses).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 178.

 Franco MA, Greenberg HB.
 Rotaviruses, noroviruses, and other gastrointestinal viruses.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 380.